NBKRedSpy/BT_SpendThatXp/README.md

 # Compatibility
 This should be compatible with all mods.
-Can be added into existing saves.
+Safe to add to and remove from existing saves.